ymyke/cardio/README.md

   setting that helps speed up / slow down the animations.
 Then do some self-timing e.g. on burning a card that will automatically adjust that setting if necessary (i.e., animation takes too long or too short).
+- could cards gain experience with fights and other things and evolve over time (stats would be permanent) but also die for real?
+- Have a location that allows me to create new cards, combining health, power and skills, and give them a name and keep them. -- Or some other mechanism to create new cards?
+- Terrain and weather conditions etc. that affect the cards?
+- Maybe you can lose cards for good in a run -- in a fight?
+Or as a downside risk when going for a particularly strong upgrade?
+E.g., the stronger the upgrade the higher the likelihood to lose the card? -- Then, a save game and game progress score would somehow take into account a hash over the entire game to make sure the game has not been tampered with?
+Then only authoritative scores are allowed in leaderboards etc.
+  Can the TSM be used somehow to that end?
+- Corveaux special ability/animal?
+Can consume ghosts/souls/spirits and release them as blood/energy/...?
+- Have floor tiles with special effects?
+I.e., more strength if a create is on it?
+- Can there be shops where you can buy stuff, including additional lives?
+- Maybe spirits could be persistent and can be taken over to the next fight?

 # Game related